 In Sync Kids OT has been running since 2014, after our Director, Carlyn, identified a large number of children with sensory processing disorders as well as postural control challenges were being referred to OT for poor sleep, being fidgety with an inability to focus or having emotional outbursts.

 In Sync Kids predominantly treats children from 2 years with therapy sessions tailored to provide the "just right" challenge for the participant, structure to enhance the under developed skills of the child.
 The therapeutic sessions are scientifically designed to achieve the set goals through play.
-The therapy is participant-oriented and provides opportunity for continuous development of skills, self-regulation and confidence.
+The therapy is participant-oriented (child lead?) and provides opportunity for continuous development of skills, self-regulation and confidence.

 In recent years we have realised that there were a number of preterm babies who were not followed up on after birth or parents were not given any advice or information regarding potential sensory processing delays, sleep challenges and milestone delays.
 These delays were being picked up in Prep when difficulties regulating, sitting still and fine motor delays become apparent in school readiness.
 We believe that more intervention is required in the infant to two years stages of development to make a greater impact.